jvm-graphics-labs/modern-jogl-examples/README.md

 modern-jogl-examples
 ====================

-Examples ported in JOGL from the book "Learning Modern 3D Graphic Programming" by J.L.McKesson
+Examples ported in JOGL from the tutorials "Learning Modern 3D Graphic Programming" by J.L.McKesson, (original bitbucket [repository](https://bitbucket.org/alfonse/gltut/overview)).

+The original website (http://www.arcsynthesis.org/gltut) is down because probably the domain [expired](https://bitbucket.org/alfonse/gltut/issues/127/arcsynthesisorg-web-site).
+Pavel Rojtberg is continuing the manteinance of the tutorial [here](https://github.com/paroj/gltut).

-You can find the pdf in the root of the project (you can see it also above), I strongly suggest you to read it and try to write the exercises in your own.
+He is also supporting the html form of the documentation [here](https://paroj.github.io/gltut/), I strongly suggest you to read it and try to write the exercises in your own.

 To run the examples, just follow these simple steps: